SOLENT FAMILY MEDIATION WEYMOUTH

 Contact our team Today – Put and end to the conflict in your life – NOW.

 Mediation is typically more affordable than going to court.
-Solent Family Mediation provides cost-effective solutions that can save families both time and money.
+Solent Family Mediation Weymouth provides cost-effective solutions that can save families both time and money.
 The mediation process is simpler, more straight forward and efficient, reducing the financial burden of a painful legal battle and helping families reach agreements peacefully.

-A Mediation Information and Assessment Meeting (MIAM) is an essential first step in the family mediation process
+A Mediation Information and Assessment Meeting (MIAM) is an essential first step in the family mediation Weymouth process

 1.Scheduling the MIAM – First, you will need to schedule a MIAM with an accredited family mediator.
 This can usually be done by contacting a mediation service directly, such as Solent Family Mediation.
 They will arrange a convenient time for your meeting.